cdellacqua/svelte-stack-router/README.md

 Things get interesting when you go back in your history or go to a page that had already been visited.

-**Previously instantiated pages don't get destroyed on forward navigation, only on backward navigation.**
+**Previously instantiated pages don't get destroyed, they just get paused and resumed to reduce re-renders and preserve their state**

 What happens is that the browser history gets sorted to bring the previously visited page on top of the others.